-One of the easiest and cheapest ways to check an engine for serious issues is to use a vacuum gauge.
+One of the easiest and cheapest ways to check an engine for serious issues is to do a vacuum test.

-A vacuum gauge can tell you a lot about an engine’s condition, similar to a cylinder leak down test.
+A vacuum test can tell you a lot about an engine’s condition, similar to a cylinder leak down test.

-A vacuum test shows the difference between outside atmospheric pressure and the amount of vacuum present in the intake manifold.
+A vacuum gauge shows the difference between outside atmospheric pressure and the amount of vacuum present in the intake manifold.

 |Engine Speed||Reading||Indication of Engine Condition|